ConvertKit/convertkit-wordpress/readme.txt

 Embed buttons (or link text) to sell your ConvertKit Products in seconds - whether that's digital goods, paid email newsletters, music, coaching and more.

+### Membership Sites

-Already have content on your site that you want to sell?
-Use the Member Content functionality on Pages to require email subscribers purchase a ConvertKit Product to access your content - whether that's a course or digital download - all without leaving your web site.
+Using the Member Content functionality on Pages, email subscribers are required to purchase a [ConvertKit Product](https://convertkit.com/features/commerce) to access your content - whether that's a course, ebook, digital download, album, presets, coaching and more - all without leaving your web site.

+Once purchased, subscribers access their membership by entering their email address, receiving a one time passcode by email and clicking the link in the email.
+That's it - no complex membership plugins or payment gateways to configure.

+There's no limit to the number of ConvertKit Products you can create, and each can be assigned to one or more WordPress Pages, instantly turning them into membership only content.

 = Plugin Integrations =